easy-koa/easy-koa/README.md

 Request will enter the interceptor logic before entering others.

-When configuring an interceptor, you need to specify the address that the interceptor matches and which interceptor to execute.
+When configuring an interceptor, you need to specify the path that the interceptor matches and which interceptor to execute.

 The interceptor needs the `preHandle` and `postHandle` methods. `preHandle` generally used to determine whether the request continues, or to write the required fields to the context. `postHandle` generally used to respond to changes in information, such as writing cross-domain head.